cirello-io/mlflappygopher/README.md

 - It uses a neural network to react to the game input
 - It uses an incomplete implementation of genetic algorithm to evolve the AI

+You may need Rosetta to run this on Mac.